sympy/sympy/release/README.md

 The other website that needs to be updated is SymPy Live.
 You should make this as a pull request to the Live repo.

+# Updating the Dockerfile

+If you change the Dockerfile, you will need to run

+    docker build -f Dockerfile . -t sympy/sympy-release

+Once you have it working, push the changes up to Dockerhub

+    docker push sympy/sympy-release

+You'll need access to the sympy org, ask Aaron or Ondřej if you need it.